KP solitons and total positivity for the Grassmannian: The inverse problem for soliton graphs

 Now recall that the equation of each line-soliton is given by (\ref{eq-soliton}).
 Since each line-soliton has been labeled by $[i,j]$, and we know the $\kappa_i$'s, we can solve for all ratios of Pl\"ucker coordinates which appear as labels of adjacent regions of the contour plot.
 The Pl\"ucker coordinates are only defined up to a simultaneous scalar, so without loss of generality we set the Pl\"ucker coordinate $\Delta_I$ with lexicographically minimal index set $I$ equal to $1$. \end{proof}

 Using the cluster algebra structure for Grassmannians, we can now prove the following.

-\begin{theorem} Consider a generic contour plot $\CC_t(u_A)$ of a soliton solution which has no $X$-crossings, and which comes from a point $A$ of the totally positive Grassmannian at an {\it arbitrary} time $t$.
-Then from the contour plot together with $t$ we can uniquely reconstruct the point $A$. \end{theorem}
+\begin{theorem} Consider a generic contour plot $\CC(u_A,\t)$ of a soliton solution which comes from a point $A$ of the TP Grassmannian and a multi-time vector $\t$ such that $|\t|\gg 0$.
+Then from the contour plot together with $\t$ we can uniquely reconstruct the point $A$. \end{theorem}

 \begin{proof} By Lemma \ref{lem:reconstructPlucker}, we can compute the labels of the dominant exponentials in the contour plot and the values of the corresponding Pl\"ucker coordinates.
-And by Theorem \ref{soliton-cluster}, the set of dominant exponentials labeling $\CC_t(u_A)$ forms a cluster $\mathbf c$ for the cluster algebra $\mathcal A$ associated to the Grassmannian.
+And by Theorem \ref{soliton-cluster}, the set of dominant exponentials labeling $\CC(u_A,t)$ forms a cluster $\mathbf c$ for the cluster algebra $\mathcal A$ associated to the Grassmannian.
 Since the coordinate ring of the Grassmannian is a cluster algebra (whose cluster variables include the set of all Pl\"ucker coordinates), it follows that we can express each Pl\"ucker coordinate of $A$ as a Laurent polynomial in the elements of $\mathbf c$.
 Therefore we can determine the element $A \in (Gr_{k,n})_{>0}$ itself. \end{proof}

+\begin{remark} We have written the proof of Theorem \ref{inverse2} using the language of cluster algebras, because we expect it should be possible to generalize some of the results of this paper to other integrable systems associated to cluster algebras.
+However, the combinatorial heart of the proof is the following argument (which indeed is part of Scott's proof \cite{Scott} that the Grassmannian has a cluster algebra structure): any two reduced plabic graphs for a given positroid cell are connected via a sequence of moves (M1), (M2), (M3) \cite[Theorem 12.7]{Postnikov}, and the non-trivial move (M1) corresponds to a three-term Pl\"ucker relation.
+Also, every Pl\"ucker coordinate occurs in some reduced plabic graph for the TP Grassmannian \cite{OPS}.
+Therefore from the values of the Plucker coordinates $\Delta_I(A)$ for all $I$ labeling the faces of some reduced plabic graph for the TP Grassmannian, we can reconstruct $A$. \end{remark}

-\begin{theorem} Fix $\kappa_1<\dots<\kappa_n$ as usual.
-Consider a generic contour plot $\CC_t(u_A)$ of a soliton solution coming from a point $A$ of a positroid cell $S_{\pi}^{tnn}$, for $t\ll0$.
+\begin{theorem} Fix generic real parameters $\kappa_1<\dots<\kappa_n$.
+Consider a generic contour plot $\CC(u_A,t)$ of a soliton solution coming from a point $A$ of a positroid cell $S_{\pi}^{tnn}$, for $|t|\gg0$.
 Then from the contour plot together with $t$ we can uniquely reconstruct the point $A$. \end{theorem}

 Theorem \ref{t<<0} will be instrumental in proving Theorem \ref{inverse1}.
 However, we first remind the reader (see Remark \ref{rem:slide}) that the combinatorics of the $X$-crossings in the contour plot may differ from the combinatorics of the $X$-crossings in the graph $G_-(L)$.
 We will describe these differences using the following notion of \emph{slide}.